diogoaurelio/schedoscopeWiki/Test-Framework.md

 | 2       | 2    | 33333.33 | 44444.44 | geohash-0002 | {} |

-## Defining structs as input
+### Defining Structs as Input

-When the test input data contains structured fiels (i.e. fields of the Hive STRUCT type), then each struct input must be defined manually.
+When the test input data contains structured fiels (i.e. fields of the Hive STRUCT type), each struct input must be defined manually.
 Let's say we have a struct that looks like this:

     case class ProductInList() extends Structure {
       val productName = fieldOf[String]